nadeo/trackmania-doc/docs/club/competition-tool/create-competition/qualifier.md

 A qualifier (also known as a round challenge) is the phase of a competition to determine the seeding of a player.
 The seeding will be determined based on the placements the players received during a qualifier.

+A qualifier round must be linked to an actual round.
 This can be used to determine if a player will qualify to the bracket phase of a competition.

 If your competition does not have a qualifier phase, you can skip this step.